 What role does my primary care doctor play in Jumpstart?

-• You may need to adjust medications during Jumpstart, especially if you have Type I or Type II Diabetes, since your glucose levels will likely drop due to eating a WFPB diet.
+- You are likely going to have positive health results and may need to adjust medications during Jumpstart if you take them, especially if you have diabetes, since your glucose levels may drop due to eating a WFPB diet.

-• If your doctor is aware of the changes you are making in advance, he or she will be better able to advise you if you have questions.
+- If your provider is aware of the changes you are making in advance, he or she will be better able to advise you if you have questions.

 Why a Jumpstart?

 The short answer is: Because you can do anything for 2 weeks!

 The long answer is a little more complicated.
 For important biological reasons, we have a tendency to like foods which are calorie-rich, because those foods help us to survive and thrive in the state of nature.
 Now that our world includes fast-food restaurants and 24-hour supermarkets, it’s not adaptive to eat many of the foods that we crave.
 Our attachment to unhealthy foods has both physical and psychological elements.

 Better health is only a Jumpstart away!

 Can Jumpstart help me prevent or cure chronic disease?